mollnn/spoly/README.md

 We provide a minimalist demo: **a single** cpp source file `standalone.cpp` that only relies on the C++ standard libraries, which could help you understand how the method works without diving into the full project.

-Just build it with any modern C++ compiler (g++, msvc, ...) and check how the vertex info of triangles are changed into bivariate polynomials and univariate polynomial matrices.
+Just build it with any modern C++ compiler (g++, msvc, ...) and check how the vertex info of triangles are transformed into the coefficients of bivariate polynomials and univariate polynomial matrices.

-## Build the full project
+## Build the complete project

 ```
 cd mts1